'Monster Hunter: World' Reveals Day 1 Update Patch Details

 The Monster Hunter: World Beta Testing

 The entire purpose of beta projects is to help fix any problems that might exist in a video game.
-The company released a number of early beta versions of the game to gamers, and they play it and make suggestions on what works and what doesn’t hold up well under serious gameplay.
+The company released a number of early beta versions of the game to gamers, and they played it and made suggestions on what worked and what didn’t hold up well under serious gameplay.
 For a game as massively anticipated as Monster Hunter: World, this is very important to make sure it is ready for the day of release, or else they could lose a number of players and damage word-of-mouth sales numbers.

 The Monster Hunter: World Day 1 patch will only take up an additional 815 MB of space.
 Reportedly, the game before the update took up 13.6 GB of space, so this mandatory update won’t add too much more to that number.
 Capcom did suggest that anyone pre-ordering the video game digitally should pre-load it to save time on the day of its release to get in faster and play immediately upon its official release.